Coming to Australia: Visas and Immigration

 The Australian Government provides visas for businesses to sponsor and employ skilled workers who have recognised qualifications and skills or experience in particular occupations required in Australia.

-For further information see the Department of Home Affairs: Employer Sponsored Workers.
+For further information, see the Department of Home Affairs: Learn about sponsoring.

 Employer-sponsored labour agreements